peachpiecompiler/peachpie/README.md

 PeachPie is a modern PHP compiler based on the Microsoft Roslyn compiler platform.
 It allows PHP to be compiled and executed under the .NET runtime, thereby opening the door for PHP developers into the world of .NET – and vice versa.

-## Status and Compatibility

-You can find an up-to-date status of the project in our [Roadmap](https://docs.peachpie.io/roadmap/) section.
-Please note that the status is dynamic; PeachPie is a work in progress, which means that the list of finished and planned features frequently changes and will be updated on a regular basis.
-To see the current status of compatibility with the PHP language, please refer to our [Compatibility overview](https://docs.peachpie.io/php/Compatibility/).

 ## Project goals

 - **Both-way interoperability**: the project allows for hybrid applications, where parts are written in C# and others in PHP.
 The parts will be entirely compatible and can communicate seamlessly, all within the .NET framework.